A Fun Thailand Bucket List - 30 Must Do Activities

 - Experience a Full Moon Party at Ko Pha Ngan

 A map of Thailand.
-Use the map to explore all the activities.
+Use the map to explore all the things to do.

 Visit the Blue Temple